 - Writing & Editing

 The research phase of your book project can truly make or break its success.
-Finding an idea with good levels of demand, but realistic levels of competition, is key.
+Finding an idea with good levels of demand, but realistic levels of competition are key.
 It’s also crucial to collect the best and most pertinent information out there to include in your book.
-This is vital to satisfy readers, and make them feel that their purchase was worthwhile, which in turn leads to positive reviews.
+This is vital to satisfy readers and make them feel that their purchase was worthwhile, which leads to positive reviews.

 Evernote is one of the best-known research apps out there.
 It’s famous for its ability to easily collect information from different sources, and share it usefully and seamlessly across devices.
 It also is compatible with Scrivener which makes it an even better choice for authors.

 Simple Note is a minimalist and free alternative to Evernote.
 If you want to quickly collect and share text research across devices, Simple Note is the way to go.
 An ideal choice for someone who likes the concept of Evernote, but doesn’t need its full capabilities or cost.

 Google Drive is incredibly powerful.
 For free, you get a generous 15 GB of storage and easy integration with Gmail and Google Docs.
 This is a great way to collaborate with writers, editors, proofreaders, and other book team members.

 I was always frustrated when researching my next book idea.
 I found the process of looking for the ideal keywords and categories to be time-consuming and frustrating.
 I also wished there was an easier way to understand how competitive the landscape for a particular idea would be.
 As a result, I created KDP Rocket.
 It allows you to research your book concept, keywords, categories, competition, and even specific Amazon advertising keywords.

 It’s true that you can write without the use of any particular tool.
 A simple notebook and pencil would work!
 However, I’m a firm believer that writers need to be more amenable to the idea of using specialist writing tools.
 They can make the book creation process far more powerful, efficient, and timely.